SigmaHQ/pySigma/docs/Plugin_System.rst

     )

-This code returns all stable backends that are compatible with the used pySigma version as list of :class:`sigma.plugins.SigmaPlugin` objects.
+This code returns all stable backends that are compatible with the used pySigma version as list of :class:`SigmaPlugin` objects.
 Instances of these classes can be used to install a plugin as follows::

     plugin.install()